CKRancher/rancher/README.md

     receiver: "null"
 ```

-This is the default Alertmanagers' configuration, we will change this with one which will notify us via email:
+This is the default Alertmanagers' configuration, we will change this with one which will notify us sending an email:

 ```bash
 $ cat alertmanager.yaml